The Epilepsy Program at The Alan and Barbara Mirken Department of Neurology

 their seizures are localized to a focused area of the brain and can be

 surgically treated.
 A thorough pre-surgical screening is done on all candidates

 to evaluate whether surgery can be done without compromising normal brain

 function.
-We work closely with the neurosurgery team at Roosevelt Hospital, led by Dr. Robert R. Goodman, to determine which patients would benefit from surgical treatment.When appropriate and successful, such surgeries are, in effect,
+We work closely with the neurosurgery team at Mount Sinai West, led by Dr. Robert R. Goodman, to determine which patients would benefit from surgical treatment.When appropriate and successful, such surgeries are, in effect,

 The epilepsy team stays abreast of the latest thinking in treatment including